PikachuPenial/Titanmod/PATCHNOTES.md

 - Updated text in the tutorial

-- Fixed reloads getting "stuck" with a foregrip equipped
+- Fixed reloads getting "stuck" with a foregrip equipped (TFA grips SUCK, and there is going to be inconsistency when doing vanilla and foregrip reloads, specifically when it comes to locking reload cancels, there is nothing I can do about it)

 - Fixed knives not always one hitting despite having the required damage to do so